 And their spirit signs from the hallway:

-In the library we hung this inexpensive green pennant banner from the ceiling for big impact:
+In the library we hung this inexpensive green pennant banner from the ceiling that defined the party area:

 Second string decorations.